hiddeneyes99/webapp/replit.md

-# Rhythm Music - Full-Stack Music Streaming Application
+# Rhythm Music - Official Website & App Information

 ## Overview

-Rhythm Music is a modern, ad-free music streaming application built with React, Express.js, and PostgreSQL.
-It provides a YouTube Music-like experience with features for discovering, playing, and managing music libraries.
-The application follows a full-stack architecture with clear separation between client and server components.
+Rhythm Music is the official promotional website for the Rhythm Music application - an open-source, ad-free music streaming app created by Technical White Hat.
+This website provides comprehensive information about the app, download links, feature descriptions, and serves as the main landing page for users interested in the Rhythm Music application.
+The website showcases the app's capabilities and directs users to download the actual mobile/desktop application.

 ## System Architecture